Janky-Jingle-Crew/NorthPoleCircuit/README.md

 Special thanks to **Jeff McBride**, this project was heavily inspired by his awesome [Gauss speedway](https://jeffmcbride.net/gauss-speedway/).

 Also thank you **cnlohr** for the [ch32v003fun](https://github.com/cnlohr/ch32v003fun) framework which was used to program the microcontrollers.

+Thanks to Ida Udd for the beautiful design of the reindeer.

 ## Contributors
 The Janky Jingle Crew 2024 consists of: